libvips/libvips/install.md

 If available, libvips can load OpenSlide-supported virtual slide
 files: Aperio, Hamamatsu, Leica, MIRAX, Sakura, Trestle, and Ventana.

-### swig, python, python-dev

-If available, we build the old vips7 python binding.

 ### libheif

 If available, libvips can load and save HEIC images.